New Apostolic Reformation: Associated networks, organizations and events

 In 2021, NAR leaders played a key part in heading the newly founded Michael Flynn ReAwaken America Tour, which was initially a protest against COVID-19 restrictions.
 The events have become what has been described as "a rolling Chautauqua-style celebration of the spiritual side of Trumpism."

 NPR likewise characterizes it as "part conservative Christian revival, part QAnon expo and part political rally."
 Anthea Butler, chair of the University of Pennsylvania religious studies department, asserts the prophecies and charismatic preaching at ReAwaken events can be traced to NAR.
 Themes of spiritual warfare and accompanying territorial spirits are prominent.
 "Darkly messianic religious speakers" speak at the events, with one warning, "Do not be surprised if the Angel of Death shows up in Washington", and others referring to "demonic territory that's over the land".

 Flynn, a former Army lieutenant general and Trump national security advisor, said at a 2021 event, "If we are going to have one nation under God, which we must, we have to have one religion.
 One nation under God and one religion under God, right?"
-At one event, Trump confidant Roger Stone said there was a visible "satanic portal" over the Biden White House that must be closed by prayer.
+At one event, Trump confidant Roger Stone asserted there was a visible "satanic portal" over the Biden White House that must be closed by prayer.
 At another event, self-declared prophet Julie Green claimed God had told her that "These are the days for you to control the governments of this earth.
 God said he can take this country back in unconventional ways.
 He doesn't need an election to do it."

 In September 2024, JD Vance, the Republican nominee for vice president in the 2024 United States presidential election, spoke at a western Pennsylvania town hall event organized by top Christian nationalist leaders who promote election denialism.
-The organizers called Democratic presidential nominee Kamala Harris a "demon."
+The organizers characterized Democratic presidential nominee Kamala Harris as a "demon."
 The event was hosted by Wallnau, who had previously said Harris represented the "spirit of Jezebel" and used "witchcraft" during her debate with Trump weeks earlier.
 Campaigning for Trump in October 2024, Elon Musk held a town hall meeting at a Harrisburg, Pennsylvania megachurch that in recent years had hosted an array of Christian nationalist leaders, many with ties to NAR.